 Scenario 1 – where the country achieves universal pre-primary & primary education

 Achieving universal pre-primary and primary education decreases inequality.
 As expected, most of the children not attending school are more likely to be from poor households.
 Therefore, bringing out-of-school children into the education system reduces inequality, given the disproportionately large number of out-of-school children from poor households.
 The reduction in inequality is more pronounced in Arid counties (3.6 Gini points) and rural areas (2.1 Gini points), as shown in Figure 4.26 Panel A. Panel B illustrates that the increase in education benefits due to achieving universal education in pre-primary and primary levels, and consequently the final income, is concentrated among poor households.
-This leads to an increase in final income by 17 percent for the poorest decile and 1 percent for the richest decile.
-Achieving universal education also means enrolling an additional 2.2 million out-of-school children, which would increase the education budget by more than 40 percent.
+This leads to an increase in final income by 17 per cent for the poorest decile and 1 per cent for the richest decile.
+Achieving universal education also means enrolling an additional 2.2 million out-of-school children, which would increase the education budget by more than 40 per cent.
 It is important to note that increasing access to education does not necessarily translate to increased enrollment.
 Ensuring that all children attend school requires addressing various barriers that prevent school attendance, such as financial constraints, cultural factors, and the quality of education provided.

 Figure 4.26: Change in inequality due to achieving universal pre-primary and primary education